-which acts analogously to the transfer fidelity [Eq.~\eqref{eq:F}] in the large $N_\text{shot}$ limit.
-Therefore, seen from Eq.~\eqref{eq:hell_cost}, minimizing the Hellinger distance is translated into maximizing the population on the site $a_N$ at $t=T$, which is indeed the main goal of the optimization process.
+which acts analogously to the transfer fidelity [Eq.~\eqref{eq:F}] in the large-$N_\text{shot}$ limit.
+Therefore, as seen from Eq.~\eqref{eq:hell_cost}, minimizing the Hellinger distance is translated into maximizing the population in the site $a_N$ at $t=T$, which is indeed the main goal of the optimization process.